CaitlinChiang/Coding-Insights/clean-code/chapter-02.md

   return flaggedCells;
 }
 ```

-By simply using meaningful names and creating a class for cells instead of using int[]

 - Ensure that the names are meaningful and distinct.
 A bad example would be ProductInfo and ProductData, where both are similar.
 - Variable names should be pronounceable for ease of communication.